isomerpages/scamshield/pages/faq.md

 title: FAQ
 permalink: /faq/
 ---
-### I can't find the application on my Apple App Store or it tells me it is not available in my Region?
+### I can not find ScamShield on my Apple App Store / Google Play Store or it is not available in my region.

-The application is only made available in Singapore.
-If you are on another country/region, you can go to your Apple ID and change the country/region to Singapore which would allow you to download ScamShield
+The application is only made available in Singapore as the anti-scam functionality is tailored towards scams targeting Singapore.
+If you are on another country / region, you can go to your app store / play store and change the country / region to Singapore which would allow you to download ScamShield.

 ### Will the app block calls from people I know?